Ch 4,5, and 6

 they possess and how they obtain their food.

-Bacteria and fungi play the important environmental
+fungi play the important environmental

 roles of breaking down dead organisms